bobgilmore/bobgilmore.github.io/contact.md

 About
 ======
+I'm an iOS consultant and developer, currently at [Intrepid](https://www.intrepid.io), part of [Accenture Interactive](https://www.accenture.com/us-en/interactive-index) in Cambridge, MA.

+Before that, I was a full-stack web developer.
+I've done...

-I've been a Full-Stack Web Developer for several years.
-I'm currently a Ruby on Rails developer at [MeYou Health](http://meyouhealth.com) in Boston.
-I've also done:
+* Ruby on Rails development at [MeYou Health](http://meyouhealth.com).
 * Ruby development at [Ascend Learning](http://www.ascendlearning.com/).
 * Full-stack web development at [OurStage](http://www.ourstage.com/).
-* Subcontracting work on other RoR-based sites.
+* Consulting and subcontracting on other Ruby on Rails-based sites.

 Before web development I worked in desktop software for fifteen years, specializing in desktop Java, MATLAB, and C++.